Home » Getting Your Degree » IBM SkillsBuild for Active Duty, Veterans, and Military Spouses

 While they share the goal of helping veterans get jobs, these two options are not interchangeable.
 They are structurally, financially, and chronologically distinct.
 Choosing between the two (or trying both) depends on your current status and long-term career objectives.

-There is nowindowfor participation; you can use it three years before you separate or ten years after you retire.
-This is an online educational resource, so you do not require command approval and can be done off-duty by active-duty personnel.
+There is no “window” for participation; you can use it three years before you separate or ten years after you retire.
+This is an online educational resource, so you do not require command approval and can complete it off-duty.

 Paychecks vs. Certifications

-SkillBridge isfreefor the service member, but it carries a specific financial structure.
+SkillBridge carries a specific financial structure.
 You continue to receive your full military pay, Basic Allowance for Housing (BAH), and healthcare benefits, but your civilian employer is prohibited from paying you a salary.
-That’s because you are still on the DoD payroll, and the military isloaningyou to a company for free labor in exchange for experience.
+You remain on the DoD payroll, and the military routes you to a company to exchange labor for hands-on experience.

-The primarycostis the administrative effort and the risk of using your final six months on a company that might not hire you at the end.
+The primary risk involves using your final months with a company that might not hire you at the end.

 IBM SkillsBuild is free for the military community.
 It does not use your GI Bill entitlement, meaning you do not use up months of education benefits to earn these certifications.
 However, unlike SkillBridge, it does not provide a paycheck or a housing stipend.
 It is a resource, not a job.